Shower approach in the simulation of ion scattering from solids: Appendix

 which expresses nothing but the concept of differential cross section ${d \sigma}/{d \Omega}$.

-The contribution of scattering from the considered atom to the yield at the detector is obtained as an integral of the probability (\ref{AAAA}) multiplied by the flux $\Phi_b(\omega_1)$ of ions of the beam reaching this lattice site:
+The contribution of scattering from the considered atom to the yield at the detector is obtained as an integral of the probability (\ref{AAAA}) multiplied by the flux $\Phi_{in}(\omega_1)$ of ions of the beam reaching this lattice site:

-Further, the variables $\omega_1$ and $\omega_2$ are uniquely related to $\omega_{in}$ and $\omega_{out}$ respectively, the parameters of motion of the ion when it enters (exits) the sample volume.
+Furthermore, the variables $\omega_1$ and $\omega_2$ are uniquely related to $\omega_{in}$ and $\omega_{out}$ respectively, the parameters of motion of the ion when it enters (exits) the sample volume.
 It is useful to refer directly to the latter parameters and, for this purpose, we replace the integrations over $\omega_1$ and $\omega_2$ in (\ref{AAAA}) and (\ref{IIII}) by integrations over $\omega_{in}$ and $\omega_{out}$, respectively.
-Then, the Jacobians $J_1=|d\omega_1/d\omega_{in}|$ and $J_2=|d\omega_2/d\omega_{out}|$ must be added into the integrands.
-Note only that the relation $\omega_1(\omega_{in})$ cannot be defined for all $\omega_{in}$ (some initial conditions $\omega_{in}$ result in trajectories which never pass through the vicinity of the considered lattice site).
+In this case the Jacobian $J_2=|d\omega_2/d\omega_{out}|$ must be included in the integrand, while the flux $\Phi_{in}(\omega_1)$ is replaced by the flux of ions in the beam $\Phi_{b}(\omega_{in})$ multiplied by the Jacobian $J_1=|d\omega_1/d\omega_{in}|$.
+Note that the relation $\omega_1(\omega_{in})$ cannot be defined for all $\omega_{in}$ (some initial conditions $\omega_{in}$ result in trajectories which never pass through the vicinity of the considered lattice site).
 The same is possible for the pair of variables $\omega_2$ and $\omega_{out}$.
 To account for this, we assume the value of the respective Jacobian in such cases to be zero.
 Now, combining the above equations, we arrive at the expression: